w-winter/eurorack/stages/README.md

 [9]: https://github.com/pichenettes

+This fork further adds frequency range controls to this mode, allowing it to be used as a set of interrelated LFOs.

 The left-most column of the module acts a little different from the others:

 - Slider is for **coarse tuning** of the main oscillator